sheng009/SimpleGraphTutorial/README.md

 - Please install the following tools:
   + React Native CLI
     * https://reactnative.dev/docs/0.61/getting-started
-  + You use Visual Studio Code or Android Studio or other editors
+  + You use Visual Studio Code or Android Studio or other editors.
 - Please open the project root folder in a cmd shell.
 Then run the following commands.
   + ```
     npm install